gmaltezos/Transfer-of-materials-in-FMS-using-Drones/README.md

 In the 3rd part of the work, the overall inventory of the research is made, the conclusions are report- ed and ways are proposed, for the further development of the research.

+The dissertation has been written by Gerasimos Maltezos, under the supervision of Professor George-Christophoros Vosniakos, as a Diploma Thesis of the author for his studies in Mechanical Engineering, NTUA.
+The language of the dissertation is Greek.